stephenjkaplan/stephenjkaplan.github.io/_posts/2020-10-06-snow-grooming-object-detection.md

 - In the context of image classification/object detection, fine-tuning a neural net pre-trained on a vast image set allows your new model to take advantage of some general network "fundamentals", such as layers that pick up on edges, shapes, and components of a particular object in an image.
-The final model simply adds a layer that picks up on specific features that separate the various images/objects.
+The final model adds a layer that picks up more complex combinations of fundamental features that separate the various images/objects.
 - Since only a fraction of the weights of the neural network have to be updated with every training epoch, the model can be trained much more quickly.